Providing resilient, economical power

 Advantages of Co- & Trigeneration

-INNIO cogeneration solutions are used by our customers across the globe, powering applications in variety of economic segments, for example - industrial manufacturing, commercial, municipal applications, greenhouses and many more.
+Jenbacher cogeneration solutions by the INNIO Group are used by our customers across the globe, powering applications in variety of economic segments, for example - industrial manufacturing, commercial, municipal applications, greenhouses and many more.

 - Cogeneration.
 Our Jenbacher gas engines work efficiently in cogeneration schemes.
 Cogeneration, or CHP, is simultaneous production of heat and power (in addition to efficient electricity production, Jenbacher CHP systems convert the waste heat created during an engine’s operation into useful hot-water or steam).
 It is usually more efficient compared to separate production at electrical power plants and boiler houses.
 Cogeneration solutions based on Jenbacher engines work with a total efficiency of up to 95%, maximizing conversion of gas energy into useful power.
 As a result, it helps your microgrid with CHP solution to be more efficient and decrease your carbon footprint.